 Bouvier Des Flandres

 The Bouvier des Flandres is named for their original occupation as the “cow herder of Flandres.”
 The barrel-chested, burly breed was used for herding and as a watchdog.
 Modern Bouvier des Flandres have seen service as police dogs and guard dogs.
 But these low-shedding dogs are also known to be gentle, loyal, companions.
-They are also one of our favorite hypoallergenic dog breeds.

 The Basenji originates from Central Africa where the breed was used as a hunting dog.
 Typically independent and somewhat challenging to train, the Basenji is also intelligent and friendly.
 The breed’s coat is short and takes little grooming to keep it looking good.
 Also, the Basenji is a very light shedder.
 A Basenji is one of few breeds that don’t bark.
 Instead, these pups howl, which could be something to bear in mind if you have near neighbors who want a peaceful life!